 In this lecture, Polen shared Shapira's sublime insight about music, which explains the tenderness of the niggun: "Every time you sing a melody you enter a world where you retain a sense of just enough emergence of distinct notes to be able to have awareness of them, but the melody does not devolve into the hierarchical, graded, judgmental, comparative world we live in most of the time.
 Music enables me to be in a world where I am aware of distinct entities but without creating much distance between them.
 This is a world with supple, seamless, energetic, dancing movement between one entity and another in a way that doesn't divide but unites.
 That's what music allows us to do.
 A niggun should be a spiritual vehicle that transforms every aspect of your soul.
 It should be a process of removing the calcification, of exfoliating the soul, of creating sacred space.
 When you end a niggun you should be in a much richer, deeper place than you were at the beginning.
 Listen to the silence; it will be transformative and repercussive."

 The clergy do an outstanding job on all other occasions as well.
-The service below begins with a rendition of Achot Ketana that I could listen to in perpetuity.
+The service below begins at the 12:00 mark with a rendition of Achot Ketana that I could listen to in perpetuity.

 Benjamin Zander, director of the Boston Philharmonic Orchestra, personifies the joy that is so central to Judaism.
 When I imagine the Ba'al Shem Tov--who taught that life should be filled with joy and simple pleasures--I see and hear someone like Zander (particularly starting at 5:45).
 In the book, Nine and a Half Mystics, Herbert Weiner--upon meeting Hasidim in Jerusalem--wrote "there was something in the eyes of the smile...evidence of a process whereby matter is somewhat refined and transmuted by spirit.
 That, precisely, has been the aim of Hasidism: not to despise or to leave the body, but so to refine it that an inner light could show through."
 Zander shows his inner light and uncovers it in others, too.